 By: Ned Piplovic,

-In addition to being a high dividend stocks, Medical Properties Trust’s .
-(NYSE:MPW) superior position in a growing sector increases the likelihood of continued dividend boosts and capital gains over an extended time horizon.
+In addition to being a high dividend stock, Medical Properties Trust’s (NYSE:MPW) superior position in a growing sector increases the likelihood of continued dividend boosts and capital gains over an extended time horizon.

 However, while the Medical Properties Trust’s current status as one of the high dividend stocks makes this equity look like a potentially promising investment opportunity, it is important to note that the company faced some headwinds early in its existence.
 Just a few years after it was formed and after it initiated a streak of annual dividend hikes, the trust had to cut its dividend payout nearly 26% in the aftermath of the financial crisis in 2008.
 However, after five years of flat dividend payouts, this real estate investment trust (REIT) resumed offering annual dividend hikes.
 Since then, it has boosted its annual distribution over the past six consecutive years.

 Through its unique program of offering up to 100% financing for the expansion of existing facilities and new acquisitions, as well as for new development projects, this trust offers attractive terms to the operators of medical facilities.
 Compared to how the industry only offers financing up to approximately 70%, the Medical Properties Trust’s offering allows clients to maintain a higher cash position for operational support.

 Over the past decade, the trust has managed to grow its assets to more than $6 billion and has assembled a portfolio of diversified medical facilities within the health care sector.
 Considering that health care spending in the United States is on track to reach 20% of Gross Domestic Product (GDP) by 2024, the Medical Properties Trust appears to have a strong outlook as one of the high dividend stocks.
 It can also be considered as one of the stocks that have a high total return.